abridged/collabland-dev/telefrens/intro.md

 Creators get access to premium features such as:

 1. 1-click copy trade links to earn affiliate rewards when your Passholders trade using their link.
+   - Passholders can trade crypto within their smart accounts following the intent specified by the Creator's Copy Trade link. ex. sell USD --> buy COLLAB.
+   - Creators earn affiliate rewards from any trades made using the Copy Trade link.

 2. Protected allowlist waiting period.
     - Exclusive, invite-only period for Passes purchases.